What makes your teammates lose sleep at night?

 - Fear of failure

-- Fear of being underappreciated, or some else taking credit for my ideas
+- Fear of being underappreciated, or someone else taking credit for my ideas

 - Fear of loss of a job or other reprisals